top of page

 I then got in an argument with my therapist,

-asserting there is no difference between a dialect
+asserting there is no difference between a dialectic

 and